sonicyang/uRock/Middlewares/ugfx/boards/base/Mikromedia-STM32-M4-ILI9341/readme.txt

 As this is not a standard ChibiOS supported board the necessary board files have also been provided in the ChibiOS_Board directory.

-There is an example Makefile and project in the examples directory.
+There are two examples, one for ChibiOS/RT 2.x and one for ChibiOS/RT 3.x available.